Colorado River’s Status and Its Impact on Affected States

 The dwindling water supply from the river is affecting farmers who rely on it for irrigation and the lakes that depend on it to generate power.

-In the past century, the Colorado River management decides how much water each state can draw from the river, a testy exercise that could sometimes lead to the Supreme court.
+In the past century, Colorado River management has decided how much water each state can draw from the river, a contentious exercise that has sometimes led to Supreme Court intervention.
 But lately, states are having a more painful job of deciding who will receive less water.
-In the future, the decisions surrounding the division of water will become more contentious as the river shrinks, the article says.
+In the future, decisions surrounding the division of water are expected to become more contentious as the river continues to shrink, the article states.

 Factors that contribute to the shrinking of the Colorado River